Navigate Caves Safely with Line Protocol Mastery

-One of the main reasons for cave diving fatalities involves the lack of a continuous guideline.
+One of the main reasons for cave diving fatalities involves the lack of continuous guidelines.
 Guidelines are the lifelines used by cave divers to reference the exit in underwater caves.
-When the visibility is lost, the guideline leads the way to the cave entrance, back to the surface, and ambient air.
+The guideline leads the way to the cave entrance, back to the surface, and ambient air when visibility is lost.
 It can be either for not running a temporary line from the open water to the permanent guideline or passing from one line to another.

-For maximum safety, cave divers follow a continuous guideline to lead them to the surface, even in total darkness.
+For maximum safety, cave divers follow continuous guidelines to lead them to the surface, even in total darkness.
 Directional markers such as arrows and personal non-directional markers such as “cookies” or REMs on the lines indicate the exit.

 The permanent lines are often referred to as the mainline.
-They can begin close to the cave exit or further into the cave hidden from open water divers and prevent them from going into the cave without proper training.
+They can begin close to the cave exit or further into the cave, hidden from open water divers, and prevent them from entering it without proper training.
 Divers travel to the mainline with a primary reel to keep a continuous guideline from the open water.

 Navigation in Caves